Large Language Models Are Still Misled by Simple Bias Ensembles: Experiments

-For a more in-depth analysis, we statistically analyzed the error rates of four LLMs for each label.
-Specifically, we conduct a statistical analysis on the zero-shot evaluation results for the 5-hard dataset.
-As shown in Figure~\ref{fig:error}, the error rate of data whose gold answer is `neutral' and `contradiction' are significantly higher than those with the gold answer `entailment', which suggests that the bias contained in these data causes LLMs to exhibit a tendency to predict entailment.
-This aligns with the original intention of constructing the 5-bias dataset.
-As the five types of injected biases all cause LLMs to tend to predict `entailment', these LLMs will predict `entailment' most of the time, thereby exhibiting poor performance on other label categories.
-Furthermore, we find that Chatgpt-4o-latest is relatively less affected by bias among the four LLMs.
+For a more in-depth analysis, we statistically analyzed the error rates of four LLMs with and without slow thinking for each label.
+Specifically, we conduct a statistical analysis on the evaluation results of the MB-Ben-5 dataset.
+As shown in Figure~\ref{fig:error_fast}, the error rate of data whose gold answer is `neutral' and `contradiction' are significantly higher than those with the gold answer `entailment', which suggests that the bias features contained in these data induce LLMs to exhibit a tendency to predict entailment.
+This aligns with the original intention of constructing the MB-Ben-5 dataset.
+Though this phenomenon is also observed in Figure~\ref{fig:error_slow}, the error rates of data whose gold answer is `neutral' and `contradiction' are relatively lower than that in Figure~\ref{fig:error_fast}, which indicates that slow thinking can exert a certain degree of debiasing effect for LLMs.